ms-jpq/chadtree/docs/MIGRATION.md

 ### Even Higher Quality Code

-Yes the quailty of code is a feature.
+Yes the quality of code is a feature.
 The better the code, the easier it is for me and other people to add in future improvements.